Using Copyrighted and Public Domain Video Clips

 Conclusion

-- You can use clips from films in the public domain freely and without concern for copyright protection or infringement.
+- You can use clips from free public domain videos without concern for copyright protection or infringement.

-- You can use video published under a Creative Commons license in ways that are limited by the type of license, without DRM, and with appropriate credit given to the producer.
+- You can use video published under a Creative Commons license in ways that are limited by the type of licensing for video content, without DRM, and with appropriate credit given to the producer.

 - You can use copyrighted material in very limited ways that legally constitute fair use, without permission.